Buffalo, NY Personal Injury Lawyer You Can Trust

 Generally speaking, statutes of limitations exist to ensure defendants don’t have deteriorated evidence used against them and so that they can receive a fair and timely trial without the threat of a lawsuit constantly hanging over their head.

-They may argue that your injuries were due to a pre-existing condition or were actually suffered after the accident.
-They might deliberately ignore or downplay certain sources of compensation, or even argue that the accident was your fault.
-That’s when getting an experienced personal injury lawyer in your corner is a good idea.
+They may argue that your injuries were due to a pre-existing condition or were actually suffered much later.
+They might deliberately ignore or downplay certain sources of compensation, or even argue that you were at fault.
+That’s when getting an experienced Buffalo personal injury lawyer in your corner is a good idea.

 If you’ve been hurt, our law firm can deal with the insurance company and help you hold the negligent party accountable.
 Contact us to schedule your free case evaluation.
 We serve clients in Buffalo and Western New York.
 We also offer representation on a contingency fee basis, which means you pay no fees unless we make a financial recovery in your case.